ankorstore/yokai/fxcore/README.md

 - a dependency injection system
 - a dedicated core http server
 - ready to use config, health check, logger and tracer and metrics components
-- a plugin system for the [Fx modules](https://github.com/ankorstore/yokai#fx-modules)
+- an extension system for Yokai built-in, [contrib](https://github.com/ankorstore/yokai-contrib) or your own modules

-The core http server runs automatically on a dedicated port (default `8081`), to serve:
+The `core http server` runs automatically on a dedicated port (default `8081`), to serve:

 - the dashboard: UI to get an overview of your application
 - the metrics endpoint: to expose all collected metrics from your application
 - the health check endpoints: to expose all configured health check probes of your application
 - the debug endpoints: to expose various information about your config, modules, build, etc.

-Whatever your type of application (httpserver, gRPC server, worker, etc.), all platform concerns are handled by this dedicated server:
+Whatever your type of application (httpserver, gRPC server, worker, etc.), all `platform concerns` are handled by this dedicated server:

 - to avoid to expose sensitive information (health checks, metrics, debug, etc) to your users